whosonfirst/go-whosonfirst-concordances/README.md

 ## Caveats

 This is still a work in progress.
+Things that are lacking include (in no particular order):

+* Caching
+* Logging
+* Documentation

 ## Usage